The Honors Program

 The Honors Program is based on the close reading and vigorous discussion of a curriculum of "great books" comprising what was aptly described by Matthew Arnold as "The best that has been thought and said."

 Students in the Philosophy Bachelor’s Degree Program or Literature Bachelor’s Degree Program would benefit greatly from advanced study as students of the Honors Program.
-Our Honors Program brings students into contact with great works of such writers as Homer, Plato, St. Augustine, St. Thomas Aquinas, St. Bonaventure, Chaucer, Shakespeare, Jefferson, Kant, Marx, Blessed John Paul II, and others.
+Our Honors Program brings students into contact with great works of such writers as Homer, Plato, St. Augustine, St. Thomas Aquinas, St. Bonaventure, Chaucer, Shakespeare, Jefferson, Kant, Marx, St. John Paul II, and others.
 Both analytical reading and critical discussion in seminar format is the norm for Honors classes to air and give due attention to the ultimate questions of life.

 The aim of these seminars is truth.
 Together, students and professors seek the truth through the writings of the great authors, examine their errors, and generally delight in the goodness of their mutual pursuit.